Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/reduced-dimensions.md

 (Of course, the converse is not true; there is no guarantee that the retained PCs capture all of the signal, which is only generally possible if no dimensionality reduction is performed at all.)
 From a practical perspective, the `denoisePCA()` approach usually retains more PCs than the elbow point method as the former does not compare PCs to each other and is less likely to discard PCs corresponding to secondary factors of variation.
 The downside is that many minor aspects of variation may not be interesting (e.g., transcriptional bursting) and their retention would only add irrelevant noise.
-Thus, whether this is a "better" approach depends on the our willingness to increase noise in order to preserve weaker biological signals.

-#### Additional comments

-`denoisePCA()` imposes internal caps on the number of PCs that can be chosen in this manner.
+Note that `denoisePCA()` imposes internal caps on the number of PCs that can be chosen in this manner.
 By default, the number is bounded within the "reasonable" limits of 5 and 50 to avoid selection of too few PCs (when technical noise is high relative to biological variation) or too many PCs (when technical noise is very low).
 For example, applying this function to the Zeisel brain data hits the upper limit: